mouadDahhoumi/payment-gateway-mouadDahhoumi/README.md

 ## Cloud technologies

-The choice of cloud services depends on budget, and familiarity with cloud platforms.
+The choice of cloud services depends on budget, and familiarity with cloud providers.
 Here are some popular cloud technologies that might be considered for hosting this app

 **Amazon Web Services (AWS)**:
   -  Amazon EC2: You can use Amazon Elastic Compute Cloud (EC2) to deploy virtual servers where you can run your Spring Boot application and RabbitMQ.